-Here are the four official grocery spending plans, and if they even make sense for your family.
+Here are the three official USDA grocery spending plans, and let’s see if they even make sense for your family.

-Yet, as we get older, become moms, grocery shopping trips morph into a slightly different beast.
-You need a plan of attack (you’re no newbie walking in without a list!), but still, as you walk the aisles, pick up what you want, look at the price, and you choke just a bit.
+As we get older and become moms, grocery shopping trips morph into a slightly different beast.
+You need a plan of attack (you’re no newbie walking in without a list!), but still, as you walk the aisles, pick up what you want, and into the cart it goes.

-You load up, put the cart back, get inside, buckle up, and look at your receipt.
+You pay the cashier, load up, get inside your car, and look at your receipt total.
 Not good!
 But is it that bad?
 You wonder, “How much should I be spending on groceries?”